zougui1/gallery/README.md

 * search bar in home page: search by, username/characterName/artistName
 * re-design everything (complexe/complete)
 * replace the pagination with infinite scroll

+## 3
+* make the canvas/image resizable with the mouse-wheel in the upload form